aunefyren/wrapperr/README.md

 - Customizable appearance/results
 - Statistics for movies, shows & music
 - Caching of Tautulli results
-- Admin interface for configuration (with regular and HTTP Basic login)
+- Admin interface for configuration (with regular, HTTP Basic, and TOTP-based MFA login)
+- Option to disable the admin web pages entirely
+- Admins can view the generated wrap for any user
+- "Viewing age" estimate based on the release years you watch
+- Poster artwork for top 10 lists and user cards
 - Pre-caching of results before user interaction
 - Shareable links with expiration